Skip to content

 If you're a Mac user, you might consider Apple Numbers, mainly because it's free—it comes pre-installed on your Mac when you buy it.
 Numbers is a capable spreadsheet app with a user-friendly tilt.
 It offers real-time collaboration, can create beautiful charts and graphs, and comes with enough templates to get you started for most common office tasks.
 Unlike Excel, Numbers cannot handle huge data sets, and it lacks many of the advanced features of Microsoft's app.
 There's a definite emphasis on presentation and less on data manipulation.
 But it makes up for it with a simple user interface and an unbeatable price tag.
 That said, Google Sheets and Zoho Sheet are also free and offer more spreadsheet functionality, which is why Numbers didn't quite make the list here.

-Best free spreadsheet app for a native app experience
+Best free spreadsheet software for a native app experience

 LibreOffice Calc (Windows, Mac, Linux, Android)